 Alan Kreider begins his marvellously titled book, The Patient Ferment of the Early Church, with some striking observations about mission in the early church.
 Kreider notes that while the early Christians produced three texts on patience (Tertulian, Cyprian, Augustine), they did not produce a single text on evangelism.
 Furthermore, early Christians did not encourage their … Continue reading The Patient Ferment of the Early Church: A Summary

 This piece comes in the wake of the First Reformed movie review and is my attempt to think through some of the themes and questions raised by that film, as well as gather my own thoughts on the issue of Christianity and Creation care.
-This is not about Climate Change The question of the … Continue reading Christianity, Creation and Climate Change

-Introduction: Herod or God the Baby?
-In my last post, I contrasted the powerless way of God the baby, with the satanic way of Herod the King.
-For those with the eyes and ears to see, my post was filled with elusions to the failures of the Church.
-Indeed, this dichotomy of power versus weakness, … Continue reading A Theology of Weakness
+In my last piece, I contrasted the powerless way of God the baby, with the satanic way of Herod the King.
+For those with the eyes and ears to see, my piece was filled with allusions to the failures of the Church.

 The following piece is excerpted from a upcoming presentation I am doing on the Zeitgeist.
 In the presentation, I outline six categories: Technique, Deconstruction and Awareness, Alternatives, Despair, Ideologies and Longing.
 In this piece, I outline the first feature of the Zeitgeist, Technique.
-One of the most powerful features of the contemporary Zeitgeist is what … Continue reading The Ethos of Efficiency